Hammachinouhabdelbasset/Hammachinouhabdelbasset/README.md

 <h2 align="center">About Me</h2>

 - 🔌 Electronics student passionate about **embedded systems**, **IoT**, and **low-level programming**.
-- 🛠️ I love building things from scratch and understanding how they actually work **under the hood**.
+- 🛠️ I love building things from scratch and understanding how they actually work **under the hood**
-- 🤖 Working towards **TinyML** — running AI on microcontrollers is where I want to be.
 - 🌐 Also interested in **networking**, **FPGA design**, and **graphics programming**.
 - 📡 **Content creator** — sharing embedded systems & IoT content on Instagram!
 - ⚡ Daily driver: **Linux + PlatformIO**.